 Once the requisite info is provided, the Robo will advise as to which investments the investor should include in their portfolio.
 FYI: Unless the investor clearly wants to use a high risk approach, most Robo plans will aim for diversity.

-If you have an interest in automated investing, or don’t have the time or inclination to do the time-consuming research yourself, you might want to consider one of the following Robo advisors, all of whom include dividend reinvestment as a feature: M1 Finance, Wealthsimple, Personal Capital, and Emperor Investments.
+If you have an interest in automated investing, or don’t have the time or inclination to do the time-consuming research yourself, you might want to consider one of the following Robo advisors, all of whom include dividend reinvestment as a feature: M1 Finance, Wealthfront, Vanguard Personal Advisor Services, Wealthsimple, and Personal Capital.